 No. 2: Allocate a dedicated resource to pricing, it’s worth the effort.

-Pricing should be a dedicated function in every company, but it’s particularly important for very large companies.
+Pricing strategies should be a dedicated function in every company, but it’s particularly important for very large companies.
 In fact, I’d recommend if any company has a turnover over €200 million, a dedicated resource to focus on pricing on a full-time basis is essential.
-Even then, the complexity of large B2B enterprises demands a data-driven approach where the pricing manager can work in tandem with technology for smarter, more granular customer- and segment-specific pricing strategies.
+Even then, the complexity of large B2B enterprises demands a data-driven approach where the pricing manager can work in tandem with pricing software technology for smarter, more granular customer- and segment-specific pricing strategies.
 If you only gained 100 bps thanks to pricing, it will be a great investment!

 No. 3: It’s not enough to change list prices.

 There is a lot of literature about list price actions but I want to focus on list price follow-up.
 It is not enough to change list prices.
-You also need to be sure you aren't leaving money on the table by giving unnecessary extra discounts after your list price review.
+In B2B pricing, you also need to be sure you aren't leaving money on the table by giving unnecessary extra discounts after your list price review.
 What I mean by that is, you can set the perfect list prices, but if over-discounting at the time of negotiation is rampant, margin erosion will still take place.
 In addition to quoting market-aligned prices to customers, discount approval processes are key.
 I would also suggest you implement a price index to see the evolution of list price, selling price and cost price.
 It's quite easy to implement and it gives you a lot of insights about how you are dealing with your list price actions.

 What do you think?
 Are you using data and analytics to set price?
 Please join the discussion with me on LinkedIn, we’ve got a rich conversation going and I’d like to hear your opinion as well!